 Performance Hall Specifications

 Want more?
-Our Concourse Gallery showcases Keweenaw's exceptional local artists in its Featured Artist Series, where artists are selected for their long-standing contributions to our region.
+Our Concourse Gallery showcases the Keweenaw's exceptional local artists in its Featured Artist Series, where artists are selected for their long-standing contributions to our region.

 Beyond the proscenium—gatherings, collaboration, creativity.